mohbilly/bebop2-hack--/README.md

     Page 13 --> specified that "The ARNetwork library will ignore out of order and duplicate data, but will still send Acks       for them if requested.
 If the back-gap in sequence number is too high"he frame is not considered out of order, and instead is accepted as the new reference sequence number.**I utilized this to forge a packet starting with a large seq and  num and  disturb connection between victim user and drone**
 - Deauth frames flood attack
-  -Utilizing aircrak-ng tool, send de-authenticaion to kick victim off network
+  - Utilizing aircrak-ng tool, send de-authenticaion to kick victim off network

-- EvilTwin

 # Mitigations
 - Channel hopping